 PrefStat is a permanent inter-university research and working group that aims at disseminating statistical approaches in Preference Learning, understood as modeling and analysis of preference rankings and ordinal data related to preference analysis.
 PrefStat organizes specialized sessions at international conferences, workshops, and a summer school every year in a different location.

-PrefStat 2025: Second International Summer School on Preference Learning for Ranking and Ordinal Data
+PrefStat 2026: Third International Summer School on Preference Learning for Ranking and Ordinal Data

 PrefStat organizes a series of summer schools designed to provide a comprehensive overview of preference statistics, a rapidly growing field that has gained significant attention in recent years due to the numerous application fields involving human preferences (from recommender systems to Large Language Models, from surveys and psychological experiments to marketing, economics, and political science).
 PrefStat thus establishes a series of high-level courses on cutting-edge topics in the specific context of Statistical Learning from Preference Information, or Preference Learning.
 Preference learning is concerned with all data analyses involving preferences, rankings, ratings, clicking, or any kind of ordinal data.
 It entails modeling experiments involving a set of assessors (experts, judges, users) who express order relations about a set of items, thus being a subfield of both supervised and unsupervised statistical learning.